sdeng9/sdeng9.github.io/_publications/2009-10-01-paper-title-number-1.md

 Abstract: The objective of this paper is to introduce and demonstrate a robust method for constrained multi-load topology optimization.
 The method is derived by combining the topological level-set with the classic augmented Lagrangian formulation.
 The primary advantages of the proposed method are: (1) it rests on well-established augmented Lagrangian formulation for constrained optimization, (2) the augmented topological level-set can be derived systematically for an arbitrary set of loads and constraints, and (3) the level-set can be updated efficiently.
 The method is illustrated through numerical experiments.

 [PDF](/files/J1-2015-SMO.pdf).

+If the embedded PDF below does not load, you can download my CV [here](/files/ShiguangDeng_CV.pdf).